xin-wang18/SSE/README.md

 If your institution has issues with language in the DCUA, please have the responsible person at your institution contact us with their concerns and suggested modifications.

 Once the Primary Investigator has signed the DCUA, the Primary Investigator should email the signed form to xin-wang18@mails.tsinghua.edu.cn

+The stressor and stressful emotion lexicons could be directly found in [Stress Lexicons](https://github.com/xin-wang18/stress_lexicons)